-In this pandemic period, everyone, everything, and everywhere is a suspect.
-It’s important that you clean and disinfect now to avoid contracting the virus.
-One of the most challenging factors we are facing is how much to disinfect & when should you as a business.
+In this Covid-19 pandemic period, everyone, everything, and everywhere is a suspect.
+It’s important that you clean and disinfect now to avoid contracting and spreading the virus.
+One of the most challenging factors we are facing is how often to disinfect and when should you as a business.

 Steps On How You Can Clean Your Household

 Cleaning can reduce the number of bacteria and impending viruses on surfaces to reduce risks of infection.

 Here are some of the recommended steps you can take to ensure that your home is clean and disinfected;

 - Wear disposable gloves to clean and disinfect.